BryanImaralu/2020_5bi_team2_Imaralu/docs/User guide.md

 ![](RackMultipart20200416-4-1sj5h06_html_fd8eb70095898b3e.png)

-# 3System Requirements
+# 3 System Requirements

 The Golden PCTO application can be used with all devices as long as they are connected to the internet.

-# 4Main Scenarios of Use
+# 4 Main Scenarios of Use

-## 4.1Aplication View
+## 4.1 Aplication View

 1. Enter Goldenpcto.000webhostapp.com in URL bar.
 The login screen will be brought up.
 2. Enter your Spaggiari credentials.